28 Nov A Weekend Break in Bath: History, Relax, Good Food, and Romance

 Marvel at the Bath Abbey

-Gothic is not only a beautiful architectural style, but it’s also interesting to see how differently it developed and was interpreted across Europe.
+Gothic is a beautiful architectural style, and it’s interesting to see how differently it developed and was interpreted across Europe.
 Bath Abbey, built in the 16th Century, is a beautiful example of the late Perpendicular style, somehow similar to the French Flamboyant gothic like the gorgeous Saint-Maclou in Rouen.

 The ample windows typical of the late Gothic architecture make the Abbey’s interior much lighter than earlier churches, enhancing the gracefulness of its elegant pillars and the stunning decoration of the vault, looking like intricate and delicate lace.